 8 Cheap Ways to Get Your Home Auction Ready

-Prepping for auction needn’t be expensive.
-There are a few quick and simple things you can do to prepare for the big day that are easy on the wallet – so easy that it should cost you less than $100 all up.
+However, preparing for auction needn’t be expensive.
+There are a few quick and simple things you can do to prepare for the big day that cost you less than $100 in total.

 If the weather cooperates on auction day, showcase all the natural light your home has to offer by leaving the lights on and keeping the curtains open.
 On a hot summer day, let the sunshine in while keeping inside temperatures nice and comfortable using fans or air conditioning.
 If your auction is during winter months, make your home warm and inviting by leaving the heating on or lighting a fire.

 Considering that most vendors decide if a property appeals from the exterior, a freshly mown lawn adds immeasurable street appeal.
 While buyers may not notice if the lawn is mowed, we guarantee they will notice if it isn’t.

 Flowers make a home more cheerful, while adding a touch of professionalism.
 Ideal placements for your floral arrangements include somewhere near the front door, the kitchen or living spaces and the master bedroom.
 By all means, feel free to splurge on some expensive floral arrangements.
 However, a beautiful bunch of flowers from your local supermarket will suffice.
 The best part is they shouldn’t cost any more than $10 per bunch.

 People will look through cupboards to inspect all the space your property has to offer, so it is best to keep your laundry items hidden and well out of the way.
 All kitchenware should be washed and put away.
 If you have pets, it’s best to ask friends or family to pet-sit for the day.